roblaing/erlang-webapp-howto/unit1/README.md

 One of the ironies I've noted learning various programing languages is the worst documented part of most of them tends to be their documentation system, creating a vicious cycle of poor documentation.

-Conspiciously absent in the tree `rebar3 new release unit1` creates is a sister directory to `src/` called `doc/` which should include a file called `overview.edoc` which becomes the home page when you use Erlang's [EDoc](http://erlang.org/doc/apps/edoc/chapter.html) package.
+Conspiciuously absent in the tree `rebar3 new release unit1` creates is a sister directory to `src/` called `doc/` which should include a file called `overview.edoc` which becomes the home page when you use Erlang's [EDoc](http://erlang.org/doc/apps/edoc/chapter.html) package.

 On the other hand, the command `rebar3 edoc` makes generating Erlang's documentation a lot easier than figuring out the commands without